Koki Watanabe

 Koki Watanabe (渡邉 航貴, Watanabe Kōki) is a Japanese badminton player.
-He graduated from the Saitama Sakae high school, and was part of the Unysis team since 2017.
-He won his first international title at the 2018 Yonex / K&D Graphics International tournament.
+He graduated from the Saitama Sakae High School, and was part of the BIPROGY team since 2017.
+Watanabe has won a Super 500 title at the Canada Open and was the runner-up in the Super 750 at the Denmark Open.

 Career

 Watanabe started his badminton career when he was four years old, entered the badminton club under the influence of his sister.
 He later concentrate his badminton career in the kindergarten, and when he was in the elementary school, he won the Saitama school championships in third consecutive years.
 Watanabe entered the Saitamasakaechugakko Koto school, and won the singles title at the national junior championships, also placed third in the doubles event.
 He was part of the national junior team that competed at the 2015 and 2016 Asia and World Junior Championships, winning the World boys' singles bronze medal in 2015, he also helped the national team win the 2015, 2016 Asian, also 2016 World Junior bronze medals.

 In 2018, Watanabe became the runner-up at the BWF Super 100 tournament Russian Open.